ding102992/SmokeOrNot/README.md

 # SmokeOrNot
-This is a Android DataBinding Demo.I think I can stop being addict to cigarette.LOL
+This is a Android DataBinding Demo.I think I can stop being addicted to cigarette.LOL